 Journalists Helping Palestinian Terrorists?

-by | Feb 3, 2003 | POLITICS
+by Scott A. McConnell | Feb 3, 2003

-IRVINE, CA–An alleged conspiracy between journalists and terrorists to promote the Palestinian cause should be thoroughly investigated, said Dr. Yaron Brook, executive director of the Ayn Rand Institute.
-The director of Israel’s Government Press Office, Daniel Seaman, accused Associated Press, Reuters, CNN, BBC, ABC and CBS of hiring directors and producers appointed by the Palestinian […]
+IRVINE, CA--An alleged conspiracy between journalists and terrorists to promote the Palestinian cause should be thoroughly investigated, said Dr. Yaron Brook, executive director of the Ayn Rand Institute.
+The director of Israel's Government Press Office, Daniel Seaman, accused Associated Press, Reuters, CNN, BBC, ABC and CBS of hiring directors and producers appointed by the Palestinian […]

 IRVINE, CA–An alleged conspiracy between journalists and terrorists to promote the Palestinian cause should be thoroughly investigated, said Dr. Yaron Brook, executive director of the Ayn Rand Institute.